Mario-Mellek/Lyrical-Master/README.md

 ## Deployment

-The app is hosted for free on Netlify: https://lyrical-master.netlify.app/
+The app is hosted for free on Netlify: <a href="https://lyrical-master.netlify.app/" target="_blank">Visit webApp</a>

 ## License